seymseym/Travel-Record-App/README.md

-"# Travel Record App, designed by using MVVM Design Pattern"
+"# Travel Record App, designed in Xamarin by using MVVM Design Pattern"